-If you’re not receiving a personal independence payment but think you might be eligible for the scheme, contact the Disability and Carers Service on 0845 712 3456.
+If you’re not receiving a disability benefit but think you might be eligible for the scheme, contact the government Disability Service Centre helpline on 0800 121 4600.

 Shopmobility is a charity that helps people with mobility difficulties (whether permanent or temporary) in city centres and shopping centres by hiring out electric scooters or wheelchairs.